Advanced Certified Medication Aide (ACMA)-Respiratory & Gastrostomy/Nasogastric.

 - Gastrointestinal system.

 - Respiratory system.

-- Procedures and techniques for checking stomach contents prior to use of the G-tube
+- Procedures and techniques for checking stomach contents prior to the use of the G-tube.

-- Identification of and responses to potential problems associated with administration of medications and nutrition via G-tubes
+- Identification of and responses to potential problems associated with the administration of medications and nutrition via G-tubes.

-- Identification of and responses to potential problems associated with administration of medications via MDI and nebulizers
+- Identification of and responses to potential problems associated with the administration of medications via MDI and nebulizers.